JosuaKrause/redipy/README.md

 ### Simple Example<a id="simple-example"></a>

-Here, we are writing a filter function that drains a redis list and puts items into a "left" and a "right" list by comparing each items numerical value with a given `cmp` value:
+Here, we are writing a filter function that drains a Redis list and puts items into a "left" and a "right" list by comparing each items numerical value with a given `cmp` value: